VentGrey/algorithms-and-data-struct/README.md

 for two things:

 * If you use a new language please create a directory for it.
-* If you create a sorting algorithm please check out the `sorting-env` directory in the root of this project.
+* If you create a sorting algorithm please check out the `sorting-env` directory. in the root of this project.

 ## Plans for the future